 Related: Complete Guide To Caring For An Elderly Parent

-8 Indoor Seniors Activities That Keep The Mind Active
+8 Indoor Activities for Seniors That Keep The Mind Active

-Adult classes are available in many communities.
-These programs are often enrichment courses that teach new skills or enhance current ones.
+Adult classes are available in many senior living communities.
+These programs and creative activities for seniors are often enrichment courses that teach new skills or enhance current ones.
 A senior can choose a class to refresh their knowledge or try something new.
-Here are some seniors activities ideas that keep your mind active:
+Here are some ideas for enjoyable activities for seniors that keep your mind active:

 Drawing and painting are effective ways of improving creativity in seniors.
-They are also mental health exercises and help develop artistic skills.
+These activities for seniors are also mental health exercises and help develop artistic skills.

 It’s never too late to learn basic computer lessons skills.
 What’s a better way to spend time than learning a skill that helps with daily needs.
 Moreover, it’s a great way to bond with family members, who use the computer frequently.